 Being born and raised in Bucharest, Romania, for so much time I have overlooked everything about this city in the Southern part of my country.
 It is true that for so many years the city was nothing much but a gray, crowded and sad place, or at least that was how I used to perceive it.
 But in the last years, this Bucharest of mine has gone through a metamorphosis, transforming itself from a caterpillar into a ( still, modest) butterfly.

-I have grown together with the city and have learned to like it (and accept the things I don’t like), respect it and admire it.
+I have grown together with the city and have learned to like it (and accept the things I don’t like), respect it and admire it and most important of all, discover with every day that goes by, the best places to visit in Bucharest.
 Through the years I have relentlessly searched or have been introduced by friends to so many incredible and different places and have come to think that this is a place for everyone!

 We are only at the beginning when it comes to tourism awareness and marketing, but projects like #ExperienceBucharest2017 make a step ahead and put Bucharest out in the open, on the world touristic map.
 Following this event, I have read with great joy a lot of nice pieces on my little city and have thought this is the time to share my view and the places I hold so dear in my heart, where I always return with happiness and the things I have seen change before my eyes.

-- Clubs and the great party scene – during my university years there weren’t so many places where you could go out (or maybe there were and I was a geek and a lame little girl who was – almost – never going out).
+During my university years, there weren’t so many places where you could go out (or maybe there were and I was a geek and a lame little girl who was – almost – never going out).
 Ok, there were some places but the list was not so long as the one available today.
 In Bucharest, you can find anything you want:

 - 18 Louge – as its name suggests, the restaurant is located on the 18th floor of an office building, in the North part of the town, if you are lucky and get a table next to the window you will indulge in a great view over Herastrau Park.
 Apart from that, the food (Italian) is really delicious and diverse (plenty of interesting salads, pasta, and main dishes).
 Prices: $$$ Reservation needed: Yes